I have an Other-ache – part I

 2005.
 Teatro Giuditta Pasta – Saronno (VA); ETI Altre Scene 05 – Teatro Vascello Roma.

 2002.
-Monaco Dance Forum - Salle des Varietés - Montecarlo (Principato di Monaco).
+Monaco Dance Forum - Salle des Varietés - Montecarlo (Monaco).

 2004.
-Théâtre de Grasse – Grasse (Francia); Festival Schöne Aussicht Theaterhaus Stuttgart (Germania); Festival DanseM - La Friche la Belle de Mai - Marsiglia (Francia).
+Théâtre de Grasse – Grasse (France); Festival Schöne Aussicht - Theaterhaus Stuttgart (Germany); Festival DanseM - La Friche la Belle de Mai - Marsiglia (France).

 2006.
-Internationales Theater Festival Glauben - E-werk – Freiburg (Germania).
+Internationales Theater Festival Glauben - E-werk – Freiburg (Germany).